This one is written for you.

 This is written for those that don’t realize for those that “do” make the time.
 Those that make the decision to form a wish into a plan.
 The plan becomes a goal.
 Make the magic potion, add work, and your goal becomes success.

 This is for you that don’t have time.
-I am an almost 35 year old employee that works 40+hours a week for a retirement plan.
+I am an almost 42 year old employee that works 40+hours a week for a retirement plan.
 I am a mother that worries every day if she is raising her two children right in a chaotic world full of violence and poor decision making.
 They both do organized sports, and are always on the go.
 I am constantly wondering if I am doing it right, feeling like a failure some days, and soaking up every bit of them as they grow up too fast.
 I am a wife that needs more quality time with her hot Fireman husband.
-I share a full time passionate business with my husband and Natalie and Sam Casey.
-We all coach multiple classes at Jefferson City CrossFit.
+I share a full time passionate business with my husband.
 We laugh, smile, and love every spankin member that walks through our doors and wants more out of life.
 We live and breathe our gym.

-I am also a part-time want to be CrossFit competitor that will spend any other spare minute to sweat and work hard, because I have never believed in all my God given life that half ass is a way to approach anything that you want more out of.
+I am also a person that wants to put their mental and physical health first.
+I will spend any spare minute to sweat and work hard, because I have never believed in all my God given life that half ass is a way to approach anything that you want more out of.
 I get off on working out.
 There I said it.
 If you tried CrossFit, you would too.

-I was speaking to a person over a long holiday weekend.
-She was also a business owner that works for one self.
-And we agreed that sometimes, you need to sit back and enjoy some peace and quiet with ones you love.
-I thought about our conversation afterwards wondering if I should be working on something instead of taking a break.
-I don’t do well at sitting still until it’s time to sleep.
 I remember something an 80+ year old amazing Doctor of Chiropractic told me several years ago.
 We have balance.
 A balance in life is not dividing things to give your attention at 50/50.
 A balance is that at some parts in a day, I have to give 100% to things while the next hour I give 100% to another thing.
 My son’s birthday party gets my 100%.
 The class I coach gets my 100%.
-The 8+hours for my employer, gets my 100%.
+The 9+hours for my employer, gets my 100%.
 The CrossFit workout I just did gets my 100%.
 In the end of the day, no one got 50/50%.
 It got my all.

 For those that don’t have time.
 You make time for things you love.